 Bevi Seafood Co. – With locations in Mid-City and Metairie, this neighborhood seafood market has live and boiled crawfish for purchase all throughout the season.
 Did I mention that they also offer live sacks and cater on-site for parties of 50-500?

-Wrong Iron on the Greenway – New to Mid-City, this beer/wine/cocktail garden on Bayou St. John is gaining lots of hype, and for good reason!
-Boiled crawfish is available during the season every Friday starting at 5 p.m. and Saturday and Sunday starting at 1 p.m. until they run out.
-Check their Facebook page for pricing each Friday.
+Wrong Iron on the Greenway – Fairly new to Mid-City, this beer/wine/cocktail garden on Bayou St. John is gaining lots of hype, and for good reason!
+Boiled crawfish is available during the season every Saturday and Sunday, weather permitting.

 BOIL Seafood House – This is one of the few places you can find Vietnamese-style boiled crawfish where the seasoning is on the outside of the shell, allowing customers to choose from a variety of flavors and spice levels.
 Customized crawfish coming up!

-Tracey’s – If you want to eat crawfish all weekend, Tracey’s is boiling them up Friday through Sunday, $22 for 3 pounds with corn and potatoes and $1 extra for sausage or dipping sauce.
+Tracey’s – If you want to eat crawfish all weekend, Tracey’s is boiling them up Friday through Sunday.
 Be sure to get there early, because the first batch is usually done around noon.
 Wash those ‘dads down with one of their many beers on tap.

 Mid-City Yacht Club – Fresh air, crawfish, and beer – is there anything better in life?
 Hang out on the patio at this family-friendly Mid-City gem and peel away.
-Boils are held every Friday beginning at 4:30 p.m. during the season until Jazz Fest time.
+Boils are held every Friday beginning at 4 p.m. during the season until Jazz Fest time, with boils on select Saturdays and Sundays.

-Deanie’s – With locations in Bucktown, the French Quarter, and the Lower Garden District on Magazine Street, plus a vote for best seafood in New Orleans by Gambit Weekly and The Times-Picayune, it’s safe to say that Deanie’s hot boiled seafood platters (including crawfish) should not be missed.
+Deanie’s – With locations in Bucktown, the French Quarter, and Metairie, plus a vote for best seafood in New Orleans by Gambit Weekly and The Times-Picayune, it’s safe to say that Deanie’s hot boiled seafood platters (including crawfish) should not be missed.
 Open seven days a week.

 Parkway Tavern – Located just a block from the bayou, nothing says “springtime in New Orleans” like a picnic on Bayou St. John with fried shrimp or catfish po-boys and ice cold drinks from this neighborhood favorite.